Doña Bárbara (2008 TV series)

-Doña Bárbara is a Spanish-language telenovela produced by Hugo León Ferrer for Telemundo in 2008–09.
+Doña Bárbara is a Spanish-language telenovela produced by Hugo León Ferrer for Telemundo in 2008–2009.
 It is based on the 1929 Venezuelan novel Doña Bárbara by Rómulo Gallegos.

-As with most of its soap operas, the network broadcast English subtitles as closed captions on CC3 until late October, when the network canceled the translations.
-This show was the first to regain the subtitles when captions were restored in late March 2009.
+Like most of its soap operas, the network initially broadcast English subtitles as closed captions on CC3 until late October, when the translations were canceled.
+This show was the first to have subtitles restored when closed captions were reintroduced in late March 2009.

-Edith González, Christian Meier, and Génesis Rodríguez star as the protagonists, Katie Barberi and Arap Bethke as co-protagonists.
+Edith González, Christian Meier, and Genesis Rodriguez star as the protagonists, Katie Barberi and Arap Bethke as co-protagonists.

 Story

 Set in the plains of Venezuela and Colombia, this melodrama features a courageous, beautiful, and strong-willed woman who must rise above heartbreak, betrayal, and tragedy.
 Her troubled past haunts her, as she confronts her own deep-seated vulnerabilities in the face of an impossible love.
 She falls passionately for a dashing man and must face her memories head-on.
 She must fight to keep her secrets from destroying her chance of happiness, fulfillment, and true love.
 The show's English trailer says, "The best stories feature strong women.
 This is the story that started it all."